 Posted by Annika Bantle - 11 October, 2019

 In many European countries, autumn and winter are synonymous with demanding weather conditions.
-Snow, ice and below-zero temperatures, especially, can delay construction progress or, in worst cases, halt construction altogether.
+Snow, ice, and below-zero temperatures, especially, can delay construction progress or, in the worst cases, halt construction altogether.
 This can jeopardize construction schedules.

 What impact do such weather conditions have on concrete?

 A basic requirement in concrete production is to ensure strength development.
 Low temperatures in winter are a major challenge for concreting because, as a rule, such temperatures delay concrete hardening.
 An even greater concern is protecting the fresh concrete from freezing up.
 In this regard, the time prior to the initial set is particularly crucial.
 Often, cost- and energy-intensive measures are employed to prevent freezing and ensure early strength.
 This includes heated ready-mix-concrete plants, heated formwork, the use of high-strength concretes, or the addition of accelerators.
 Conventional accelerators and anti-freezing agents, however, adversely affect both the workability and the final strength of the concrete.